amzvasanth/vas-DTHapplication/README.md

 # DTHWebApplication
-# This is an readme file
+# This is an readme file.
+Adding this line for testing git hook
 ### DTHWebApplication Spring Boot Application for DEVOPS Training Demo

 ```